Suzanne Mathis McQueen: Career

 An entrepreneur since age 25, McQueen is a former cosmetologist and owner of two salons before building the first and largest day spa in Ashland, Oregon, in 1996 while also co-founding a private aesthetics and skin-care school.
 Specializing in the client experience and customer service, she received the Ashland Chamber of Commerce Service Business of the Year award in 2000.
-She is a past president of Women Entrepreneurs of Oregon, and a former mentor for Southern Oregon Women’s Access to Credit.
+She is a past president of Women Entrepreneurs of Oregon and a former mentor for Southern Oregon Women’s Access to Credit.

-Much of her work is about using ancient ways and wisdom to solve today’s challenges, as well as the use of “natural rhythm principals”, a word she coined in her book, 4 Seasons in 4 Weeks.
+Much of her work is about using ancient ways and wisdom to solve today’s challenges, as well as the use of “natural rhythm principals,” a term she coined in her book, 4 Seasons in 4 Weeks.
 Natural rhythm principals suggest scientific, mirroring patterns of the body and mind rhythms of humans and other living things with infinite universal forces in nature.
 Specifically her work points out the sacred geometry of the female hormonal cycle with not only the moon, but other planetary and universal forces, all which have some version of a resting, building, expressing, and deconstructing phase as they cycle in and out.
 Her 4 Seasons in 4 Weeks (4s4w) work introduces the idea of a female 28-day body clock, which she coined a “circamena rhythm” (about a moon month), likened to the 24-hour body clock circadian rhythm (about a day), coined by Franz Halberg in the late 1950s.
-McQueen offers the idea that women do not have “mood swings” but are instead, “lunar rhythmic”, and also have rhythmic sex drives.
-Eating, exercising, communicating, and living monthly rhythmically-conscious, she states, is the healthiest way for women to be in personal alignment for wellbeing.
+McQueen offers the idea that women do not have “mood swings” but are instead, “lunar rhythmic,” and also have rhythmic sex drives.
+Eating, exercising, communicating, and living monthly rhythmically conscious, she states, is the healthiest way for women to be in personal alignment for wellbeing.
 She believes this is the missing piece to women’s empowerment and sovereignty of their bodies.
-“Combination health” is the idea that each individual is unique and must use a variety of healing modalities to unlock the mysteries of their ailments and align with their personal body, mind, and spirit wellbeing.
+“Combination health” is the idea that each individual is unique and must use a variety of healing modalities to unlock the mysteries of their ailments and align with their personal body, mind, and spirit well-being.